juisarwate/nyc-recycling-distribution/README.md

 I used the following set of tools for my discovery:

  1. Excel
- 2. Jupyter Notebooks/Pandas
+ 2. Datawrapper
- 3. Datawrapper
+ 3. Jupyter Notebook/Pandas

 I primarily worked using Excel workbooks before visualizing using Datawrapper.